aqeelarshad19/thingsee-stm32cubemx/README.md

 ## Important Directories

-The directories are organized like in normal STM32CubeMX project, so the following directories are those, which where added manually.

 * **App**: Directory for the application code
 * **Drivers/thingsee**: Sources for the peripheral drivers
 * **Middlewares/u8g2**: Graphic/Display library for the OLED-Display